 This section describes some examples of the academic programs you can take at Queen’s.
 Academic programming and support areas are specific to the different faculties and schools.

 The Faculty of Education offers innovative programs that lead to teacher certification, graduate programs involving research in education and preparation for a variety of careers.
-Our Concurrent Education program allows you to pursue your teacher training while you complete your undergraduate degree in Arts, Science, Music or Fine Art at the same time.
+Our Concurrent Education program allows you to pursue your teacher training while you complete your undergraduate degree in:

-The Aboriginal Teacher Education Program (ATEP) is suited to Indigenous students who are interested in Indigenous education.
+The Indigenous Teacher Education Program (ITEP) is suited to Indigenous students who are interested in Indigenous education.
 It may be of particular interest to mature students and those with experience in Indigenous education.
-ATEP features courses with Indigenous-specific content, as well as practice teaching placements in First Nations schools.
-Queen’s also offers a Master of Education in World Indigenous Studies in Education.
+ITEP features courses with Indigenous-specific content, as well as practice-teaching placements in First Nations schools.